How Is Bouldering Actually Scored?

 A Beginner's Guide to Tops, Zones, Attempts, and the Olympic Competition Format

-Bouldering competitions don't use points or judges' opinions — rankings are determined by a strict hierarchy: most Tops (reaching the final hold) wins; ties are broken by most Zones (reaching the marked midpoint hold); further ties go to fewest attempts to reach Tops, then fewest attempts to reach Zones.
+Unlike judged sports, bouldering scoring is objective.
+In the traditional format, rankings are determined by a strict hierarchy: most Tops (reaching the final hold) wins; ties are broken by most Zones (reaching the marked midpoint hold); further ties go to fewest attempts to reach Tops, then fewest attempts to reach Zones.
 Climbers tackle 4-5 problems per round and are kept in an isolation zone so they cannot see the problems before their turn.
 At the Paris 2024 Olympics, bouldering and lead scores were combined into a single medal event, with speed racing as a separate medal.
 At LA 2028, bouldering is expected to become a standalone Olympic medal event.

 Each competition round consists of 4 to 5 bouldering problems — short, powerful climbing routes on walls no taller than 4-5 metres.
 Climbers attempt each problem within a fixed time window (typically 4 minutes per problem in finals), and their results across all problems are combined to determine their ranking.